-4. Power tilt models - To prevent a loss of the outboard, secure the outboard to the transom with the two transom bracket clamp screws and four mounting bolts.
-Drill two 7.9 mm (5/16 in.) holes through the upper set of transom bracket mounting holes and drill two holes through the lower set of mounting holes or mounting slots.
-Fasten with four bolts, flat washers, and locknuts.
-Use a marine waterproofing sealer in the holes and around the bolts to make the installation watertight.
+4. Power tilt models - To prevent a loss of the outboard, secure the outboard to the transom with the two transom bracket clamp screws (step 3, preceding) and four mounting bolts (steps a through d, following).

+- a.
+Drill two 7.9 mm (5/16 in.) holes through the upper set of transom bracket mounting holes and drill two holes through the lower set of mounting holes or mounting slots. - b.
+Use four bolts, flat washers, and locknuts to fasten the outboard to the transom. - c.
+Use a marine waterproofing sealer in the holes and around the bolts to make the installation watertight. - d.
 Tighten the bolts to the specified torque.